howerj/libforth/readme.md

 Given an address and a value, store that value at that address.

+* 'c@'          ( char-address -- char )

+Pop a character address and push the character value at that address onto the stack.
+Note that this access is not checked for being within range of the virtual machines memory, but it is still relative to the start address of virtual machine memory.
+This can be used to access memory outside of the interpreters memory range, although this access is unsafe.

+* 'c!'          ( char char-address -- )

+Given a character address, store a character value at that address, like 'c@' the address is relative to the virtual machines starting address and it is unchecked - so it is also an unsafe operation.

 * '-'           ( x y -- z )

 Pop two values, subtract 'y' from 'x' and push the result onto the stack.